slysilvershadow/Fates-Flux/README.md

 #### Phase 4 - Unlock the Power Within:
 Harness the power of genetics as you unlock the secrets of life itself, shaping the destiny of your tribe with each passing generation.
 #### Phase 5 - Dare to Dream:
-Venture into the unknown and unlock the true potential of Odyssey Eden with each playthrough, discovering new horizons and forging your own path to glory.
+Venture into the unknown and unlock the true potential of Fates Flux with each playthrough, discovering new horizons and forging your own path to glory.

 ## Contributing:

-Odyssey Eden beckons adventurers of all stripes to join us on this exhilarating journey.
+Fates Flux beckons adventurers of all stripes to join us on this exhilarating journey.
 Explore our contributing guidelines and become part of gaming history.

 ## Please Note:
-#### Odyssey Eden may contain content suitable for mature audiences aged 18 and above.
+#### Fates Flux may contain content suitable for mature audiences aged 18 and above.

 ## License:
 This project is licensed under the GNU General Public License Version 2, ensuring that it remains freely accessible and modifiable for all.